-- View and organise your photo collection by using the default Ubuntu graphic applications: - The gThumb Image Viewer enables you to import pictures, create a photo CD, display photos as a slide show and create albums of your photo collection for the Web. - F-Spot enables you to tag, categorize and export your images to the Web. - Use GIMP for advanced image manipulation and creation. - Create graphics in the SVG format by using the Inkscape vector graphics editor. - Scan your images and save them in various formats by using XSane Image Scanner.
+- View and organise your photo collection by using the default Ubuntu graphic applications: - The F-Spot Photo Manager enables you to import pictures, organise your photos using tags, create a photo CD, display photos as a slide show and create albums of your photo collection for the Web. - Use GIMP for advanced image manipulation and creation. - Create graphics in the SVG format by using the Inkscape vector graphics editor. - Scan your images and save them in various formats by using XSane Image Scanner.

-Which of the default graphics applications provides the option to display only a category of images from a randomly stored pool of images?
-(Choose two).
+Question: Which of the default graphics applications provides the option to display only a category of images from a randomly stored pool of images?.

-a) Inkscape
+- a) Inkscape

-- b) gThumb

-- c) F-Spot
+- b) F-Spot

-- d) Xsane
+- c) Xsane

-- e) GIMP
+- d) GIMP

-b) gThumb and c) F-Spot
+Answer: b) F-Spot

-Which default graphics application in Ubuntu facilitates photo sharing over the Internet?
+Question: Which default graphics application in Ubuntu facilitates photo sharing over the Internet?

-The F-Spot Photo Manager
+Answer: The F-Spot Photo Manager

-Is there any additional software required to import images from a digital camera?
+Question: Is there any additional software required to import images from a digital camera?

-No, Ubuntu automatically identifies plug-and-play devices.
-F-Spot or gThumb identify the connected device and enable you to import images directly from the application interface.
+Answer: No, Ubuntu automatically identifies plug-and-play devices.
+F-Spot Photo Manager can identify the connected device and enable you to import images directly from the application interface.

-Exercise 1: Creating a Web Album by using gThumb

-You have just returned from a vacation with your friends.
+Exercise 1: Creating a Web Album by using F-Spot You have just returned from a vacation with your friends.
 You decide to write about this experience on your blog and post some photographs of the trip.
 However, uploading images one by one to the Web site involves a lot of effort and time.
 You want to find a more convenient way to do this.

-- 1. Launch gThumb.
-The Desktop/Images window is displayed. - 2.
-Click Images on the left navigation bar and navigate to the folder in which the images are stored.
-Click Open.
+- 1. Launch F-Spot Photo Manager.
+The default window is displayed. - 2.
+Click Import on the navigation bar.
+Navigate to the folder containing the photos Open.
 The workspace displays all the images available in the folder. - 3.
 Select the images you want to include in the Web album. - 4.
-On the Tools menu, click Create Web Album.
-The Web Album window is displayed. - 5.
-In the Web Album window, enter the required information, including the destination folder, the index file, the index page layout and the album style.
-Click Save. - 6.
-The gThumb software creates the album and saves it at the specified location.
-Now, you can upload the Web album to a Web server.
+Click Copy to import the selected photos.
+F-Spot displays the photos in the preview window. - 5.
+In the preview window, select the photos you want include or use Select All from the Edit menu. - 6.
+In the Photo menu, select the Export to and then Web Gallery. - 7.
+You will need to enter the name of the Gallery, as well as the URL and log-in information for the site.
+F-Spot will then upload the selected items to the website.